moveit/moveit2_tutorials/doc/examples/moveit_configuration/moveit_configuration_tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Many motion planning applications in MoveIt require solving inverse kinematics.

+Both the IK solver plugin used and its parameters are configured through a file whose default location is ``config/kinematics.yaml``.

 For more information, refer to :doc:`Kinematics Configuration </doc/examples/kinematics_configuration/kinematics_configuration_tutorial>`.

-The default location of this file is in ``config/kinematics.yaml``.

 Motion Planning Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^